 - Through Ordinance 18-1099, city staff has the ability to intervene and stop illicit discharges, to get involved to educate those that pollute unknowingly and follow up with additional enforcement actions not complying with corrective actions. - City staff responsible for identification, investigation, termination, cleanup, and reporting of illicit discharges, including spills and illicit connections, shall be trained to conduct these activities.
 Follow-up training shall be provided as needed to address changes in procedures, techniques, requirements or staffing.
 The training provided and staff trained shall be documented.
-Six-Five Public WorksCity staff members received IDDE training on November 15, 2018September 20, 2021. - Continue to respond to reported illicit discharge reports and documenting the actions taken to eliminate them. - Continue to follow up on hotline illicit discharge tips. - Implement the City IDDE program to detect and stop illicit discharges to the City's MS4 by: - o Characterizing the nature of illicit discharges - o Tracing the source - o Removing the source - Educating those responsible - Enforcing the City's code to stop illicit discharges
+Five City staff members received IDDE training on September 20, 2021. - Continue to respond to reported illicit discharge reports and documenting the actions taken to eliminate them. - Continue to follow up on hotline illicit discharge tips. - Implement the City IDDE program to detect and stop illicit discharges to the City's MS4 by: - Characterizing the nature of illicit discharges - Tracing the source - Removing the source - Educating those responsible - Enforcing the City's code to stop illicit discharges